Skip to main content

 2. Executive Directors

-The Company pays its executive directors (CEOs and Representative Executive Officers) remuneration as executive officers, but does not pay them remuneration as directors.
+The Company pays its executive directors (CEOs and Representative Executive Officers) compensation as executive officers, but does not pay them compensation as directors.

 3. Combination of Compensation

-The combination of remuneration for Directors will be as follows:
+The combination of compensation for Directors will be as follows:

 Monetary rewardStock compensation (long-term incentives)